-The academic year is over and the kids are on a long school break, and you are wondering what to do with the kids?
+Its half term and the kids are on a school break, and you are wondering what to do with the them?
 Panic over, we’ve got you covered.
 Check out our guide and tips on fun things to do with your little ones and not so little ones over the school break.

 For some of these suggestions, you may have to be creative, whilst others require looking for bargain tickets on or offline, but hey, that’s all part of the fun!